metrorailings/OwlBlog/content/posts/week-12-insights.md

 Only 12 rushes by Tampa Bay halfway through the 4th quarter.
 Their success today was predicated on whether they'd choose to run the ball more.
 Clearly...Bruce Arians felt different.
 Will Arians finally learn his lesson here and opt to run the ball more often now?
 Probably not.

+Rewatching the game...all comments below this are from the rewatch.

+So far, multiple linemen have stood out on Tampa Bay's side, notably Jason Pierre-Paul and Shaq Barrett.
+Donkey Kong Suh also made his ugly mug known on a couple run plays.

 ***

 ## 49ers @ Rams